usman61/python/README.md

 # python
-this repository contains basic concepts of programming using python
+this repository contains basic concepts of programming related to python like decorators, tensors, numpy & many more.